HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 ##### Outliers

 There is no definitive right or wrong way to deal with outliers and, in fact, just because a value is very high or very low, does not necessarily mean it is not correct or even valuable.
-However, outliers are worth especially careful consdieration for a Liner Regression model, as these can significantly hamper the model's ability to generalise well across *all* data.
+However, outliers are worth especially careful consideration for a Linear Regression model, as these can significantly hamper the model's ability to generalise well across *all* data.

 In this code section, we use **.describe()** from Pandas to investigate the spread of values for each of our predictors.
 The results of this can be seen in the table below.